$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Aren’t we all about saving time?

 Yes, Mr Dyson I’m talking to you.
 I’ll admit, I’m a convert.
-It’s a piece of cake to whip around to vacuum cat litter and cat hair.
-Done daily, it is not so much of a chore.
+It’s a piece of cake to whip around vacuuming cat litter and cat hair.

-I do not have a robot vacuum, but friends who have speak glowingly of them.
-Borrowing one if possible would be useful to see if it would work in your situation.
+Borrowing one if possible before purchasing, would be useful to see if it would work in your situation.

 6. Grooming

-If your cat likes to groom itself after using the litter box, a designated area with a mat or towel may help reduce the litter going too much further.
+If your cat likes to groom itself after using the litter box, a designated area with a mat or towel, may help reduce the litter going too much further.
 This can help prevent litter from being tracked around the house.

 Some cats with luxurious paws can find the excess hair on their paws irritating and may lick at the area or try to pull out tufts.
-If you suspect this may be a problem, get specialist advice from a vet or groomer.

 Keeping the cat’s litter box in tip-top shape will ensure that the cat is happy.
 There’s nothing difficult here, just common sense.